Feel Good (Gryffin and Illenium song)

 "Feel Good" is a song by American DJs Gryffin and Illenium.
 The song features the vocals of American singer Daya, and was released on March 3, 2017, through Darkroom Records and Interscope Records.

 Background and composition

 The song was released to iTunes on March 3, 2017, through Interscope Records and Darkroom Records.
-The song was written by Toby Gad, Grace Tandon and Nisha Asnani and produced by Daniel Gryffin and Illenium.
+The song was written by Toby Gad, Grace Tandon and Nisha Asnani and produced by Gryffin and Illenium.

 Gryffin explained that he met up with Illenium while on tour in 2016 and together created a sound which ended up not being used for the final song, but featured on "Free Fall" by Illenium.
 However, Gryffin worked on the track for a few weeks following the tour and invited Daya in to redo her vocals (despite her having a 100 degree fever), leading to the song in its current form.

 Music video

 The music video for the song was released on April 28, 2017, on Gryffin's Vevo channel on YouTube.